 Figure IV.5.6 shows the extent to which students in each country and economy with available data receive money from a number of different sources.
 The most frequently observed source of money in all countries and economies is gifts from friends or relatives.
 Over 80% of students in Australia, the Flemish Community of Belgium, the Canadian provinces, Italy, Lithuania, the Netherlands, Poland, Russia and the United States receive money in the form of gifts.
-The receipt of allowances and pocket money is more heterogeneous: between 31% (Italy) and 50% (the Flemish Community of Belgium) of students reported receiving money from an allowance or pocket money for regularly doing chores at home; between 29% (the United States) and 70% (the Flemish Community of Belgium and the Netherlands) of students reported receiving money from an allowance or pocket money without having to do any chores.
-More than 40% of students in Australia, the Flemish Community of Belgium, the Canadian provinces, Lithuania, the Netherlands, Poland, Russia and the Slovak Republic reported that they earn money from working outside school hours (e.g. a holiday job, part-time work) and more than 40% of students in Australia, the Flemish Community of Belgium, the Canadian provinces, Lithuania, the Netherlands, the Slovak Republic and the United States earn money from occasional informal jobs, such as babysitting or gardening.
-Less than 30% of students in all countries and economies with available data reported that they earn money from working in a family business.
-Earning money from selling things, such as at local markets or on line, varies from 20% in Italy to 48% in Lithuania.
+The receipt of allowances and pocket money is more heterogeneous: between 31% (Italy) and 50% (the Flemish Community of Belgium) of students reported receiving money from an allowance or pocket money for regularly doing chores at home; between 29% (the United States) and 70% (the Flemish Community of Belgium and the Netherlands) of students reported receiving money from an allowance or pocket money.
+More than 40% of students in Australia, the Flemish Community of Belgium, the Canadian provinces, Lithuania, the Netherlands, Poland, Russia and the Slovak Republic reported that they earn money from working outside school hours (e.g. a holiday job, part-time work) and more than 40% of students in Australia, the Flemish Community of Belgium, the Canadian provinces, Lithuania provinces, Lithuania, the Netherlands, be subsysitting or gardening.
+Less than 30% of students in all countries and economies with available data reported that they earn money from selling things, such as at local markets or on line, varies from 20% in Italy to 48% in Lithuania.